 - Financing costs: If you buy a vacation home with a loan, you’ll be subject to current market interest rates.
 Monthly interest costs can be significant depending on your property value, down payment, interest rate, and points.

 Every home is unique, and there are no guarantees in real estate.
-But if you understand real estate well, a second home can be a fantastic investment.
+But if you understand real estate well, a second home can potentially work out as a profitable investment.

 More information here: